sh3lk/mx/website/docs.md

 $ go build
 $ kubectl apply -f $(customkube deploy config.yaml)
 ```
-4. You can access the Jaeger UI to see the Service Weaver traces for your application.
+4. You can access the Jaeger UI to see the MX traces for your application.

 ## CI/CD Pipelines